limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 ## [1] 1772667
 ```

-For these statistical functions, you will have to indicate how the function will treat missing values.
+For these statistical functions, we will have to indicate how the function will treat missing values.
 In R, missing data are represented in vectors as `NA`.
-If you don't specify how the function will treat missing values, the function will return NA.
+If we don't specify how the function will treat missing values, the function will return `NA`.

 Let's return to our `first_df` object.
 Let's say we want to add Peru's emissions, but we don't have the data yet.
 We can use the `add_row()` function to do this step.
 Notice that I also have a `%>%` operator there.
 It is called the pipe operator.
-The pipe operator allows you to express a series of operators clearly (more info [here](https://r4ds.had.co.nz/pipes.html)).
+The pipe operator allows us to express a series of operators clearly (more info [here](https://r4ds.had.co.nz/pipes.html)).
 It takes the output on the left of the `%>%` and pass it to the function on the right.
 In the code below, `first_df` (left of the `%>%`) is passed on to another function, which is the `add_row` function.
 Then we are assigning it back to `first_df`, overwriting our initial data.
 If we don't use the assignment operator `<-`, then we have not overwritten `first_df` and Peru will not appear when we print `first_df`.

 ```r